volcano-sh/website/content/en/docs/podgroup.md

 failed is the number of failed Pods or Tasks in PodGroup.
 ## Status
 ### pending
-pending means the PodGroup has been accepted by volcano but its resource requirement cannot be satisfied at soon.
+pending means the PodGroup has been accepted by Volcano but its resource requirement cannot be satisfied at soon.
 Once satisfied, the status will turn to be running.
 ### running
 running means there are at least **minMember** number of Pods or Tasks are running for the PodGroup.